Normal Forms «Prev Next»

 Database Normalization Defined

-In the first course in this series Database Design, you
+In the first course in this series Database Design, the following was discussed:

-3. created an Entity-Relationship diagram (ER diagram) that displayed every entity in the database
+3. create an Entity-Relationship diagram (ER diagram) that displayed every entity in the database

 1) A novice database designer might attempt to store each piece of data in one table